 - 2. Control government nonfederal (public), private not-for-profit (voluntary), and private investor-owned (proprietary).
 Depending on their control, hospitals tend to have different missions and different responses to government regulations and policies.
-When there were enough hospitals of each type to allow it, hospitals were stratified as public, voluntary, and proprietary.
-This stratification was used for Southern rural, Southern urban nonteaching, and Western urban nonteaching hospitals.
-For smaller strata the Midwestern rural and Western rural hospitals a collapsed stratification of public versus private was used, with the voluntary and proprietary hospitals combined to form a single "private" category.
-For all other combinations of region, location, and teaching status, no stratification based on control was advisable given the number of hospitals in these cells. - 3.
+When there were enough hospitals of each type to allow it, we stratified hospitals as public, voluntary, and proprietary.
+We used this stratification for Southern rural, Southern urban non-teaching, and Western urban non-teaching hospitals.
+For smaller strata the Midwestern rural and Western rural hospitals we used a collapsed stratification of public versus private, with the voluntary and proprietary hospitals combined to form a single "private" category.
+For all other combinations of region, location, and teaching status, no stratification based on control was advisable, given the number of hospitals in these cells. - 3.
 Location urban or rural.
 Government payment policies often differ according to this designation.
 Also, rural hospitals are generally smaller and offer fewer services than urban hospitals. - 4.
-Teaching Status teaching or nonteaching.
-The missions of teaching hospitals differ from nonteaching hospitals.
+Teaching Status teaching or non-teaching.
+The missions of teaching hospitals differ from non-teaching hospitals.
 In addition, financial considerations differ between these two hospital groups.
-Currently, the Medicare Diagnosis Related Group (DRG) payments are uniformly higher to teaching hospitals than to nonteaching hospitals.
-A hospital is considered to be a teaching hospital if it has an AMA-approved residency program, is a member of the Council of Teaching Hospitals (COTH), or has a ratio of full-time equivalent interns and residents to beds of .25 or higher. - 5.
+Currently, the Medicare Diagnosis Related Group (DRG) payments are uniformly higher to teaching hospitals.
+We considered a hospital to be a teaching hospital if it has an AMA-approved residency program, is a member of the Council of Teaching Hospitals (COTH), or has a ratio of full-time equivalent interns and residents to beds of .25 or higher.2 - 5.
 Bed Size small, medium, and large.
-Bed size categories are based on hospital beds and are specific to the hospital's region, location, and teaching status, as shown in Table 3.
+Bed size categories were based on the number of hospital beds and were specific to the hospital's region, location, and teaching status, as shown in Table 3.

-The bed size cutoff points were chosen so that approximately one-third of the hospitals in a given region, location, and teaching status combination would fall within each bed size category (small, medium or large).
-Different cutoff points for rural, urban nonteaching, and urban teaching hospitals were used because hospitals in those categories tend to be small, medium, and large, respectively.
+We chose the bed size cutoff points so that approximately one-third of the hospitals in a given region, location, and teaching status combination would fall within each bed size category (small, medium or large).
+We used different cutoff points for rural, urban non-teaching, and urban teaching hospitals because hospitals in those categories tend to be small, medium, and large, respectively.
 For example, a medium-sized teaching hospital would be considered a rather large rural hospital.
 Further, the size distribution is different among regions for each of the urban/teaching categories.
 For example, teaching hospitals tend to be smaller in the West than they are in the South.
 Using differing cutoff points in this manner avoids strata containing small numbers of hospitals.

-Rural hospitals were not split according to teaching status, because rural teaching hospitals were rare.
-For example, in 2002, rural teaching hospitals comprised less than 1% of the total hospital universe.
-The bed size categories were defined within location and teaching status because they would otherwise have been redundant.
+We did not split rural hospitals according to teaching status, because rural teaching hospitals were rare.
+For example, in 2003, rural teaching hospitals comprised only 1% of the total hospital universe.
+We defined the bed size categories within location and teaching status because they would otherwise have been redundant.
 Rural hospitals tend to be small; urban non-teaching hospitals tend to be medium-sized; and urban teaching hospitals tend to be large.
 Yet it was important to recognize gradations of size within these types of hospitals.
 For example, in serving rural discharges, the role of "large" rural hospitals (particularly rural referral centers) often differs from the role of "small" rural hospitals.